appswithlove/updraft-sdk-ios/README.md

 - <b>appKey</b>: You app key obtained on [Updraft](https://getupdraft.com)

 ## AutoUpdate
+Auto Update functionality can be enabled/disabled on [getupdraft.com](https://getupdraft.com/) in your app edit menu.

 AutoUpdate work by comparing the build number of the app installed on the user's device and the app uploaded on GetUpdraft.